Kaviyapriya6/LEFT-OVER-INTERGRATION/README.md

 - shadcn-ui
 - Tailwind CSS

-## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/631ab62f-761e-4914-b83d-47b4b8f49a20) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain to my  project?

 Yes, you can!